 Progress reporting also allows you to ensure that construction workmanship and progress is in balance with any funds requested by a draw application.
 Using trained professional inspectors that produce detailed inspection reports to verify that draw application requests are supported by the improvements made and in place are key to this portion of reporting and managing the risk on the loan.
 This also allows for a check and balance between what is being built and the original approved building plans.

+Lien waivers are an essential part of ensuring fair payment.
+They are used as a tool to protect a lender’s lien position and avoid liens that complicate and delay projects.
 Construction lending brings with it various liens on the property at different times.
 Lenders need to make sure that they maintain first lien position.
-Lost lien priority puts you in danger of losing your control of disbursement which is absolutely a worst case scenario.
+Lost lien priority puts you in danger of losing your control of disbursement which is absolutely a worst-case scenario.

 The one thing that is most often overlooked and puts lenders the most at risk is using the wrong lien form.
 Because lien forms vary by state it can be easy to accidentally pull the wrong form.
 Additionally, you could be bumped out of first lien position if even one data point in the form is filled out incorrectly.
 Getting lien documents right is key to mitigating risk.

 As part of best practice, you must ensure the following:

 - Waivers are completed according to local and state regulations